Evolveum/connector-liferay/README.md

-# connector-liferay
+# ConnId Connector for Liferay
-Polygon/ConnId connector for LifeRay portal
+ConnId connector for LifeRay portal